vadimkimmelman/vadimkimmelman.github.io/index.md

 Currently I am a Professor of General Linguistics at the University of Bergen.
 Before 2019 I was a PhD student and later postdoc at the University of Amsterdam.

+In 2023-2027 I will be working on an ERC-funded project "Fundamentals of formal properties of nonmanuals:
+A quantitative approach" (NONMANUAL).
+Read more about this project [here](\nonmanual).

 On this website, you can find a description of my research projects, and my presentations and publications (with pdfs).